PaNOSC-ViNYL/ase/doc/development/contribute.rst

 ===========

-Before you start working on a Merge Request, *please* read our :ref:`python_codingstandard`.
+Before you start working on a Merge Request, *please* read our :ref:`coding conventions`.
 Please also install a linter!

 Hopefully someone will look at your changes and give you some feedback.
 Maybe everything is fine and things can be merged to the official